jackyurchiksparrow/Obsidian-cooking/Cooking/Theory/Lievito madre.md

 > If the acidity is higher (**e.x.
 5**), it means the starter is too alkali (not acidic enough), the fermentation is not active enough, too weak.
 > If the acidity is too low (**e.x.
 3.7**), it means the starter is too acidic, the balance of bacteria is off and the starter is not ready for Panettone.

+### Feed ratios and peaking

+Do not use high ratios, you will harm the microbial balance.
+The acidity will have been accumulated significantly.

+### ✅ At **1:2 (or 1:3)**

+Standard for maintenance and levain.
+Optimal amount of food, optimal balance.
+Fast peak.

+- You _dilute_ the starter more → microbes have to multiply before acid and gas accumulate.
+- That **takes time**: the yeast population builds steadily, producing a gentle, even rise.
+- Peak (tripling) usually happens **in 4–5 hours** at 26 °C for a strong LM.
+- Acidity stays moderate (pH ~4.2–4.4).

+So yes — this is your **true peak**: maximum yeast expansion, balanced aroma, sweet smell.

+### ✅ At **1:1 (or smaller ratio)**

+Used in consecutive panettone feedings to feed the yeast and prevent peaking (which happens LONGER that a 1:2 because there is more competition for food) not to accumulate the acidity.

+- You feed much less flour → you’re starting with a _heavier inoculation_ (many more microbes in less food).
+- That means the pH drops _faster_, fermentation becomes more intense early, but **food is exhausted sooner**.
+- It _looks_ fast initially, but the dough plateaus earlier and would acidify if left as long.

+In other words:

+> 1:1 rises quickly at the start but **peaks earlier** and then collapses faster.
+> 1:2 or 1:3 take longer to reach the top but hold that peak beautifully.

+So **it’s the opposite of what intuition suggests** — lower ratio = faster start, shorter total life; higher ratio = slower start, longer stable peak.